 Verification step 3: What to know about coordination of benefits (COB)

-Knowing the following can help make COB a little easier:
+Knowing the following can help make COB easier when a patient has more than one insurance provider:

 • Medicaid will never be primary to any other type of insurance.